 Quick take: Studies in rats and human reports suggested that ginger use during pregnancy does not interfere with embryo development.

-Ginger (Zingiber officinale) is a tropical plant the rhizomes of which are used for both culinary and medicinal purposes.
-Ginger contains monoterpenes and sesquiterpenes, as well as phenolic ketones, mainly gingerols (CAS 1391-73-7) and their derivative shogaols (CAS 555-66-8).
-Ginger, a very common ingredient in traditional Chinese herbal formulas, has been used to treat gastrointestinal disorders, arthritis, and many other conditions.
-As occurs with many herbal medications, there appears to be large variation in the composition of many ginger root preparations (10).
+Ginger (Zingiber officinale) is a tropical plant the rhizomes of which are used for culinary and medicinal purposes.
+Ginger contains monoterpenes, sesquiterpenes, and phenolic ketones, mainly gingerols and their derivative shogaols (25).
+Ginger, an ingredient in traditional Chinese herbal formulas, has been used to treat gastrointestinal disorders and arthritis among other conditions (26).
+There is variation in the composition of ginger root preparations (10).

 Ginger is a thromboxane synthase inhibitor in vitro (3).
-Thromboxane synthesis inhibition would be expected to affect platelet aggregation, but clinical studies specifically designed to assess the effect of ginger on bleeding risk (4,5,6) have found no effect of up to 15 g raw ginger, 40 g cooked ginger, or 4 g dried ginger daily on platelet aggregation; however, dried ginger 10 g/day decreased platelet aggregation (4).
-There are clinical reports (19) and in vitro studies (20) indicating that ginger might have anticoagulant effects.
+Thromboxane synthesis inhibition would be expected to affect platelet aggregation, but clinical studies designed to assess the effect of ginger on bleeding risk (4-6) have found no effect on platelet aggregation of up to 15 g raw ginger, 40 g cooked ginger, or 4 g dried ginger daily; however, dried ginger 10 g/day decreased platelet aggregation (4).
+Some reports suggest that ginger might have anticoagulant effects (19,20).
 One commentator expressed concern about this potential pharmacological action during pregnancy (21).

 Experimental animal development

-Female rats given 100, 333, or 1000 mg/kg/day of a commercial ginger extract by gavage on days 6-15 of gestation showed no effect on food consumption or maternal weight gain and no effect on fertility index (ratio of pregnant to mated females), pregnancy index (ratio of females with viable fetuses to mated females), weight of the gravid uterus, placental weight, numbers of fetuses per litter, numbers of early or late resorptions, numbers of implantations, corpora lutea, preimplantation losses or postimplantation losses (7).
+Female rats given a commercial ginger extract 100, 333, or 1000 mg/kg/day by gavage on days 6-15 of gestation showed no effect on food consumption or maternal weight gain and no effect on fertility, pregnancy with viable fetuses, weight of the gravid uterus, placental weight, number of fetuses per litter, early or late resorptions, number of implantations, corpora lutea, preimplantation loss, or post-implantation loss (7).
 No differences in fetal body weight or sex ratio were noted.
-The authors of this study stated that there were differences in skeletal development but did not show statistically significant differences in skeletal end points.
+The study authors stated that there were differences in skeletal development but did not show statistically significant differences in skeletal end points.

 The thromboxane synthase inhibitor action of ginger led one researcher to speculate that ginger might affect testosterone receptor binding and alter sex steroid differentiation of the fetal brain (3).
-Two studies of ginger in rats showed no difference in sex ratio and normal development of genitalia (7,8).
+Two studies of ginger in rats showed no difference in sex ratio or genital development (7,8).

 In a clinical trial, pregnancy outcomes were assessed in 27 women (1).
 One patient in the ginger group experienced a spontaneous abortion and one patient in the placebo group underwent induced abortion.
 Twenty-five patients went to term and all infants were normal in appearance, birthweight, and Apgar scores (1).
-In a prospective study based on women contacting a Canadian teratology information service, no significant increase in adverse outcomes was detected in a population of 187 women who reported using ginger in early pregnancy (11).
-The Norwegian Mother and Child Cohort study identified 1020 women who retrospectively reported using ginger during gestation (18).
-No increase in adverse outcomes was detected when comparisons were made with unexposed controls.
+In a prospective study based on women contacting a teratology information service, no increase in adverse outcomes was detected in 187 women who reported using ginger in early pregnancy (11).
+Among 1020 women who retrospectively reported using ginger during gestation there was no increase in adverse outcome compared to unexposed controls (18).
 A case control study from the National Birth Defects Prevention Study did not identify an association between ginger therapy during pregnancy and facial clefts, neural tube defects, or hypospadias (16).

-A 2003 review found that neither ginger nor other alternate treatments were effective in the treatment of hyperemesis gravidarum (12).
-A 2007 report from Thailand on the effectiveness of ginger for treatment of nausea and vomiting in pregnancy did not seem to be placebo-controlled (13).
-Two other double-blind, randomized, placebo-controlled trials have suggested that dried ginger root in doses up to 1 g/day may be an effective treatment for mild hyperemesis during pregnancy (1,2).
-An Australian study compared the effectiveness of ginger (1.05 g/day) with vitamin B6 (#1190, 75 mg/day) in groups of 145 women <16 wk gestation (14).
-Neither agent was effective at reducing nausea, retching, or vomiting.
-There was no difference in pregnancy outcomes except that the ginger group had slightly more live births.
+A 2003 review found that neither ginger nor other alternate treatments were effective for hyperemesis gravidarum (12).
+A report on the effectiveness of ginger for treatment of nausea and vomiting in pregnancy did not seem to be placebo-controlled (13).
+Two other double-blind, randomized, placebo-controlled trials suggested that dried ginger root in doses up to 1 g/day may be an effective treatment for mild hyperemesis during pregnancy (1,2).
+Ginger 1.05 g/day was similar to vitamin B6 #1190 75 mg/day for the treatment of nausea in pregnancy; neither agent was effective at reducing nausea, retching, or vomiting (14).
+There were no differences in pregnancy outcomes except that the ginger group had more live births.
 A 2013 review of 4 studies that included randomized controls to evaluate the safety and effectiveness of ginger for the treatment of nausea and vomiting in pregnancy concluded that ginger was effective for this indication (17).
-This review did not find that use of ginger in early pregnancy increased risk of adverse outcomes but brought attention to the limited data on the maximum safe dose of ginger and appropriate duration of treatment (17).
+Use of ginger in early pregnancy did not increase adverse outcomes There was no increased risk of major malformations among 159 pregnant women who used dried ginger as a medication when compared to a control group of 306 pregnant women (22).